Ingredients For Learning (I4L) [current]

 igniting Diversity Representation and Equitable Access to Machine learning (iDREAM)

-Methods: Participatory design, curriculum development and iteration, semi-structured interviews, observation, qualitative thematic analysis
+Methods: Participatory design, curriculum development and iteration, semi-structured in-depth interviews, observation, qualitative analysis

-Stakeholders: ListoAmerica organization (mentors), SBX Youth and Family services (CEOs/staff, mentors and youth), and AI experts.
+Stakeholders: ListoAmerica organization, SBX Youth and Family services organization, community and youth members, and AI experts.

 Challenges: